powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ![Pi model](pi-model.svg)

+### HVDC line

+A specific type of branch relying on a specific type of model is the HVDC line (High Voltage Direct Current).
+This line is connected to the rest of the AC network through HVDC converter stations, that can be either LCC (Line-Commutated Converter) or VSC (Voltage-source Converter).

 (ac-flow-computing)=
 ## AC flows computing

-AC flows computing in OpenLoadFLow relies on solving a system of non-linear squared equations, where unknown are voltage magnitude and phase angle at each bus of the network, implying that there are $2N$ unknown where $N$ is the number of buses.
+AC flows computing in OpenLoadFLow relies on solving a system of non-linear squared equations, where the unknowns are voltage magnitude and phase angle at each bus of the network, implying that there are $2N$ unknowns where $N$ is the number of buses.
 There are two equations per network bus, resulting in $2N$ equations.
 The nature of these $2$ equations depends on the type of the bus:
 - PQ-bus: active and reactive balance are fixed at the bus,
 - PV-bus: active balance and voltage magnitude are fixed at the bus.